Tips for Taps Blog

 The Center for Disease Control (CDC) advises that if you are in a flooded area, you should avoid or limit direct contact with contaminated water.
 Additionally, it is critical that you see a doctor about cuts, open wounds, and all symptoms of illness.
 The CDC recommends that you bring water to a rolling boil for at least one minute in order to kill major waterborne pathogens before using potentially-contaminated tap water.
 Of course, boiling water will not reduce the risk of water contamination from heavy metals (in fact, it will concentrate them!).
 According to professor Rachel Noble, "As long as people are not eating and drinking items that have been in floodwater...they should be okay with washing hands and regular hygiene.”
 It is essential, though, to know if your tap water source is contaminated.

 If you are concerned that your private well has been contaminated with floodwater and are not sure what to do, we can help.
-Our Tap Score home water-testing kit tests for over 100 contaminants.
+Tap Score home water-testing packages can help identify dangerous contaminants in your drinking water.
 It is easy to use and we provide you with a personalized water quality report, complete with actionable recommendations.